 The financial information in this MD&A is derived from the Company's financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in US dollars unless otherwise indicated.

-Additional information relating to the Company is available on SEDAR at www.sedar.com and at the Company's website at www.majesticgold.com.
+Additional information relating to the Company is available on SEDAR at www.sedar.com.

-This MD&A contains information to August 29, 2014.
+This MD&A contains information to January 27, 2015.